carpedm20/NTM-tensorflow/README.md

 Usage
 -----

-For the copy task:
+To train a copy task:

     $ python main.py --task copy --is_train True

-For the recall task (in progress):
+To test a copy task:

-    $ python main.py --task recall --is_train True
+    $ python main.py --task copy

 To see all training options, run: